Amazon Rainforest

 Amazon Tours from Brazil

-Another Brazilian gateway to the Amazon Rainforest, Santarém is surrounded by impressive lakes fed by the Amazon River and 100 kms of attractive beaches.
-Like Manaus, in Santarém you can find impressive architecture and many historical buildings.
+Santarém is another gateway to the Amazon Rainforest in Brazil, surrounded by impressive lakes fed by the Amazon River and 100 kilometers of attractive beaches.
+This city also has impressive architecture and many historical buildings to explore.

 Amazon Tours from Ecuador